habiibaelghamry/Drop-The-Bit/README.md

 # Fasa7ny
  A web platform that hosts recreational and entertainment businesses.
 This project is part of the Software Engineering course at the German University in Cairo.
+Bonus Feature: Facebook Messenger Bot.

 ## Installation
 ### Prerequisites